 Here some odds and ends that I have made

-with Max since I started using it in 1990.
+with Max or collected since I started using it in 1990.

 ChaosGroove is an early standalone app that I made when i was first thinking about chaos as a way to make music.
 Several people in the Max FaceBook roupexpressed interest so I cleaned it up and gave it a new look.